NotDarkn/ultradocs/docs/guides/speedrun-tech.md

 When hittting a coin with the alternate Slab Piercer pistol.

 ### Railcoins
 Throw a coin through an enemy, then fire the electric rail.
 This will cause the rail to hit the enemy, then chain off the coin to hit it again.

+### Coin Add
-Quickly swapping back to the Marksman allows you to add more coins after the rail is shot.
+Quickly swapping back to the Marksman allows you to add more coins after a railcoin.

 ### Ricostacks
 If multiple hitscans hit a coin at the same time while in hitstop, they will both ricochet off the coin, the